Channel: The New York Times

 Hotel U.s.a.: Refugees Spend Their First Night In America Op Docs

 Whether it's reporting on conflicts abroad and political divisions at home, or covering the latest style trends and scientific developments, New York Times video journalists provide a revealing and unforgettable view of the world.
-It's all the news that's fit to watch.
+It's all the video from the new york times that's fit to watch.

 More from The New York Times Video: